-Your second book has been carved out of the small characters or characteristics of that era.
+Madhulika Liddle your second book has been carved out of the small characters or characteristics of that era.
 Tell us about the sources of that information and how those nuances intrigued you.

 I referred to a number of books by various authors to do the research for both my books.
 Among my main sources are books and articles by Bamber Gascoigne, Annemarie Schimmel, Ebba Koch, Abraham Eraly, H K Kaul, Soma Mukherjee, and C M Villiers-Stuart.
 Except for Gascoigne’s The Great Moghuls (which is largely a political history of the dynasty’s first six rulers), the books by the other authors focus on cultural and social aspects of life in Mughal times.
 For example, Annemarie Schimmel’s The Empire of the Great Mughals has wonderful details about court life, literature, festivals, and so on.
 These details – not the political, but the everyday life of the people of that age – are what help build the atmosphere while setting a tale in the 17th century.

-As I mentioned earlier, I’d read a lot of historical detective fiction, featuring detectives from all across the world and across different periods – and I thought it was time someone invented an Indian detective.
-A 17th century Mughal detective was my automatic choice for several reasons:
+As I mentioned earlier, I’d read a lot of historical detective fiction.
+Featuring detectives from all across the world and across different periods.
+And I thought it was time someone invented an Indian detective.
+A 17th-century Mughal detective was my automatic choice for several reasons:

-There are more Muzaffar Jang books in the offing – the next in the series is due to be released this winter – but I do write other works as well, so he won’t be the only central character in all my future works.
+There are more Muzaffar Jang books in the offing.
+The next in the series is due to be released this winter.
+But I do write other works as well.
+So he won’t be the only central character in all my future works.

 What would you like to tell the young aspiring writers who aspire to write with history as a backdrop?

-Do a lot of research, and that too research from reliable sources – read books by scholars, academicians, people who know what they’re talking about.
+Do a lot of research, and that too research from reliable sources.
+Read books by scholars, academicians, people who know what they’re talking about.
 No, Wikipedia is not an option.

-Secondly, cross-check every little detail, because one tiny slip up can be caught by a reader with an eye for detail (I remember reading a book set in ancient India, in which the writer mentioned a grove of custard apple trees… and my immediate response was, “Custard apples are native to the Americas; they didn’t arrive in India till after Columbus’s voyage!”)
+Secondly, cross-check every little detail.
+Because one tiny slip up can be caught by a reader with an eye for detail (I remember reading a book set in ancient India, in which the writer mentioned a grove of custard apple trees… And my immediate response was, “Custard apples are native to the Americas”.
+“They didn’t arrive in India till after Columbus’s voyage!”)